buu342/buu342.me/blog/projects/markdown/BuuKeeb.md

 };
 ```
 Where:
 * `trigger_mods` is the modifier key combination I want to trigger the override.
-Usually the modifiers are the ones listed in [this table](https://docs.qmk.fm/feature_advanced_keycodes), but since there wasn't a mask specifically for AltGR I had to use `MOD_BIT` to create the mask
+Usually the modifiers are the ones listed in [this table](https://docs.qmk.fm/feature_advanced_keycodes#checking-modifier-state), but since there wasn't a `MOD_MASK_` defined specifically for AltGR I had to use `MOD_BIT` to create the mask
 * `layers` is a bit mask of the layer you want to be affected.
 I only have one layer, but if I decide to have more I want all of them to be affected, so I bitwise NOT'ed 0 to create a mask that occupies all the bits (I couldn't find a definitive size for `layers` so I opted for this instead of `0xFFFF...`).
 * `suppressed_mods` is the keys you want to suppress when the modifier is pressed.
 For instance, if you decide to make CTRL+S a secret combo to type the Z key instead, if you don't suppress it the keyboard will send the Z key as well as CTRL, which will trigger an undo on most programs.
 I want to suppress the AltGR key from being sent if I press my override so I add the mask to it as well.
 * `trigger` is the key you want to trigger the override.